Self-similar Cauchy problems and generalized Mittag-Leffler functions: Introduction

 Another interesting aspect of the multiplicative convolution approach is that it leads to some explicit representations of quantities of interest.
 For instance, we shall show that the Laplace transform of the inverse process, in this context, is expressed in terms of functions whose series representation is a generalization of the Mittag-Leffler function.
 As this latter for the Caputo fractional operator, these functions are also eigenfunctions of the multiplicative convolution operators.

 We now recall that due to the non-locality of fractional derivatives and integrals, fractional models provide a powerful tool for a description of memory and hereditary properties of different substances, see e.g.~Liu et al.~\cite{liu2015numerical} and Podlubny \cite{podlubny1999fractional}.
 Equations of fractional order appear in a lot of physical phenomena, see e.g.~Meerschaert and Sikorskii~\cite{meerschaert_sikorskii}, and in particular for modeling anomalous diffusions, see e.g.~Benson et al.~\cite{benson2001fractional}, D'Ovidio~\cite{d2012sturm} and Mainardi's monograph \cite{Maina}.
 Fractional calculus, which defines and studies derivatives and integrals of fractional order, has been applied in various areas of engineering, science, finance, applied mathematics, and bio engineering.
 The fractional Cauchy problems replace the integer time derivative by its fractional counterpart, i.e.~ $\frac{~^C d^{\alpha}}{dt^{\alpha}}f = \mathbf L f$.
-The connection between fractional Cauchy problems and the inverse of a stable subordinator was explored by many authors, see e.g.~ Baeumer and Meerschaert~\cite{baeumer_meerschaert}, Meerschaert et~al.~\cite{meerschaert2009fractional}, Saichev and Zaslavsky~\cite{saichev1997fractional}, Zaslavsky~\cite{zaslavsky2002chaos}, among others. \\ \\ The rest of this paper is organized as follows.
+The connection between fractional Cauchy problems and the inverse of a stable subordinator was explored by many authors, see e.g.~ Baeumer and Meerschaert~\cite{baeumer_meerschaert, BaMe}, Meerschaert et~al.~\cite{meerschaert2009fractional}, Saichev and Zaslavsky~\cite{saichev1997fractional}, Zaslavsky~\cite{zaslavsky2002chaos} and Capitanelli and D'Ovidio \cite{Cap}, among others.

+The rest of this paper is organized as follows.
 In Section~\ref{sec:self-sim}, we study some of the substantial properties of the inverse of an increasing self-similar Markov process.
 In Section~\ref{sec:frac_op}, we introduce a self-similar multiplicative convolution generalization of the fractional Caputo derivative.
 In Section~\ref{sec:frac_Cauchy}, we study the corresponding self-similar Cauchy problem and provide the stochastic representation of its solution.
 Finally, to illustrate some examples, Section~\ref{sec:Examples} considers families of some self-adjoint, as well as, some non-local and non-self-adjoint Markov semigroups.